AdaCore/libadalang/user_manual/introduction.rst

 ************

 Libadalang is a library for parsing and semantic analysis of Ada code.
 It is meant as a building block for integration into other tools.
 (IDE, static analyzers, etc.)

+Libadalang provides mainly the following services to users:

-The aim of Libadalang is to provide complete syntactic analysis with error recovery, producing a precise syntax tree and to provide name resolution and precise cross-references on the resulting trees.
+* Complete syntactic analysis with error recovery, producing a precise syntax tree when the source is correct, and a best effort tree when the source is incorrect.

+* Semantic queries on top of the syntactic tree, such as, but not limited to:
+  * Resolution of references (what a reference corresponds to)
+  * Resolution of types (what is the type of an expression)
+  * General cross references queries (find all references to this entity)

-It is not (at the moment) to provide full legality checks for the Ada language.
-If you want such a functionality, you'll need to use a full Ada compiler, such as GNAT.
+Libadalang does not (at the moment) provide full legality checks for the Ada language.
+If you want such a functionality, you’ll need to use a full Ada compiler, such as GNAT.

 Need
 ####